The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-The work \cite{KLSS} proves the following theorem which provides the classical limit of the quantum observables in the conservation laws.
-The proof is based on Weyl's law, see \cite{teufel,KLSS} namely that quantum observables has the classical representation
+The work \cite{KLSS} proves in Theorem 3.7 the following which provides the classical limit of the quantum observables in the conservation laws.
+A related result, with different assumptions, is in \cite{teufel}.
+The proof is based on Weyl's law, see \cite{teufel,KLSS} namely that quantum observables have the classical representation

-for any $\bar A_{jj}(0,\cdot)\in L^2(\rset^{2N})$ and $\bar f_{jj}\in L^2(\rset^{2N})\cap L^1(\rset^{2N})$.
+for any $\bar A_{jj}(0,\cdot)\in L^2(\rset^{6N})$ and $\bar f_{jj}\in L^2(\rset^{6N})\cap L^1(\rset^{6N})$.